gocardless/legacy-api-docs/source/docs/07_resources/preauthorization/02_create_a_new_pre-authorization/create_a_new_pre-authorization.http.md

 :    _required_ The unit of measurement for the interval.
 Can be `day`, `week` or `month`.

 `pre_authorization [expires_at]`
 :    Date the pre-authorization expires.
-Note that pre-authorization will be expired just after midnight of the `expires_at` date.
+Note that pre-authorization will be expired just after midnight (UTC) of the `expires_at` date.
 Should be [ISO8601 format](http://www.w3.org/TR/NOTE-datetime).

 `pre_authorization [name]`
 :    brief description used to identify the pre-authorization, displayed to the user alongside the amount.
 Often useful for an "invoice reference".